First time going overseas by myself, and planning a mini UK tour. Blissfully ignorant, and open to all non expensive suggestions. :)

 For cheap places - London is not cheap but there are free things to do - most of the museums are free and just sitting by the Thames and watching the world go by is free.

-Save money by making as much food as you can at hostels and travelling off-peak. almost 6 years ago
+Save money by making as much food as you can at hostels and travelling off-peak. over 6 years ago

 11 or so days isn't very long to take in London *PLUS* all the other places you want to see.
 Travel to Dublin via train/ferry and back again will take out a decent chunk of time.
 Maybe consider staying just in the UK instead - spend a week in London and then travel to Stonehenge and then stay down in the South of England.
 Brighton is a great town for a visit.
 Also, Cambridge and Oxford are interesting places and easy to get to from London.

-Sam's budgeting suggestions aboive this post are spot on. almost 6 years ago
+Sam's budgeting suggestions aboive this post are spot on. over 6 years ago